jjiang529/NYPDArrestData/README.md

     - With those counts of crime, I want to see what type of crimes are commited
     - I also want to know the frequency of violent crimes

-3) Sources
+3) Source
-    - S1: NYPD Arrest Dataset
-    - S2: API for NYPD Arrest Dataset
+    - NYPD Arrest Dataset
-    - both are from NYC OpenData; URL: https://data.cityofnewyork.us/Public-Safety/NYPD-Arrest-Data-Year-to-Date-/uip8-fykc/about_data
+     - From NYC OpenData

-4) Include data dictonary

-5) Include Dimensional Modeling

-6) Create a datawarehouse
+Data tool
+    - Storage: Azure
+    - ETL: Python
+    - Datawarehouse: Google BigQuery
+    - Serving: PowerBI